-The latest addition to our authors, Kim Sagwa is an amazing South Korean writer whom we’re debuting in English with her novel Mina (translated by Bruce and Ju-Chan Fulton).
+A recent addition to our author list, Kim Sagwa is an amazing South Korean writer whom we debuted in English with her novel Mina (translated by Bruce and Ju-Chan Fulton).
 Don Mee Choi calls her “South Korea’s young, brilliant, fearless writer,” and Kirkus and Booklist have given Mina heavy advance praise.

-Kim is an incredibly versatile author whom we’ll be publishing a second book from in early 2020.
-Whereas Mina is a heart-stopping, macabre, grippingly realistic tale of the high-pressure teenage world in South Korea, our second book from Kim is much closer to an Italo Calvino–esque fable.
+We’ll be publishing a second book from Kim in early 2020–b, Book and Me.
+Whereas Mina is a heart-stopping, macabre, grippingly realistic tale of the high-pressure teenage world in South Korea, our second book from Kim is closer to Young Adult fable.
 Kim is a true original, and we’re very glad to have her with us!

 Naja Marie Aidt

 Naja is one of our earliest authors and a true Press favorite.
-She’s a multiple threat, writing in various genres in her native Danish, and she’s very celebrated as a poet, essayist, and fiction writer.
-We published her collection Baboon, which won the Nordic Council Literature Prize (kind of like the National Book Award, and a rare prize for a collection to win).
+She’s a multiple threat, writing in various genres in her native Danish, and she’s celebrated as a poet, essayist, and fiction writer.
+We published her collection Baboon, which won the Nordic Council Literature Prize (like the National Book Award, and a rare prize for a collection to win).
 Over here, Denise Newman picked up the PEN Translation Award for her fantastic translation of this remarkable taut, intense book.

-Baboon was published in 2014, and it’s been one of our most enduringly popular titles, still selling regularly and popping up on lists of recommendations (like this one from last month).
+Baboon was published in 2014 and it’s been one of our most enduringly popular titles, still selling regularly and popping up on lists of recommendations (like this one from summer 2018).
 The stories here are “relationship stories,” but they’re totally original in their perspectives on these age-old questions, and they’re singular in their strangeness, electricity and energy.

 Naja currently lives in New York City, and she’s a growing presence on the American literary landscape.
 We’re so proud to have been the ones to debut her in this language, and she’ll always have a special place in our hearts.